School Policy Guide

 Hawthorne Cell Phone Policy

 To help us promote a safe, respectful, and engaging learning environment, we ask that your child leaves all items unrelated to learning at home (e.g., toys, electronics).
 We understand that families rely on cell phones for daily communication.
 This policy is meant to support student learning by limiting distractions from cell phones and encouraging face-to-face connections with peers and adults.
-Therefore, cell phones can only be used before and after school and must remain Off and Away during school hours (7:15am - 2:27pm).
+Therefore, cell phones can only be used before and after school and must remain off and away during school hours.
 Cell phones should be kept in student lockers and powered off or given to their teacher.
 If stored by a teacher, it is the student’s responsibility to retrieve the cell phone from the teacher at the end of the day.
 Students who bring a cell phone or other electronic device to school do so at their own risk to possible loss, damage, or liability.
 Hawthorne Elementary and Madison Metropolitan School District will not be responsible for the recovery of lost or stolen electronic devices.

 Students who do not follow this policy will be warned and reminded of the policy the first time.
 The second time the policy is not followed we will collect the cell phone for students to pick up from the main office at the end of the day.
 For the third offense and beyond, a parent or guardian will be required to pick up the device from the main office.
 Thank you for supporting this policy and our students’ engagement in learning and connections with others.